 Take a look at the numbers from our most recent cohort, and consider how your own counseling studies could benefit from the insight and experience of a diverse peer group like this one.

 With William & Mary’s dynamic learning management system, you can connect with your cohort peers and program faculty to bring your program experience to life, and stay connected to our Social Justice Dashboard for focused professional development.

 Student Profile Data and Statistics

 Career Industries Represented

-NOTE: Statistics are based on cumulative self-reported W&M Online M.Ed. in Counseling Student Profile Data collected from the Fall 2018 cohort.
+NOTE: Statistics are based on cumulative self-reported W&M Online M.Ed. in Counseling Student Profile Data collected from all cohorts through Fall 2023.

 *Other states represented include North Carolina, Maryland, Georgia, Florida, Colorado, California, Washington, and New York.